bholmesdev/bholmesdev/src/blog/using-enums-with-string-values-in-typescript-consider-string-literals-instead.md

 ### Limitations

-Admittedly, string literals aren't the silver bullet for every situation.
+String literals aren't the silver bullet for every situation.
 Notably, using string literals doesn't improve on the verbose nature of enums.
 In fact, it'll often provide more information than necessary when assigning the literal type.

 It's also more visually unclear what all possible values are when assigning `'random string'` instead of `SpecificTypes.Enum`.
 This requires team communication to decide if string literals work best for smooth PR reviewing and text editor / IDE support.